RinoJonathan/Project-V-mirror/README.md

 2. Nodejs
 3. Git

+Dependency on redis was removed to enable mobility during possible future migrations

 Though there are no dependencies on operating system, We highly recommend you to use Linux

 ### 1.Mongodb